All Episodes

 Thank you so much for trying to get through.

-We'll take a brief break, be back right after this.
+We'll take a brief break.

 Stay with us.

-Say, Katie, if you're still out there and all the rest of you, a couple of uh stories from our Jim Moran archive.
+Say, Katie, if you're still out there and all the rest of you, a couple of stories from our Jim Moran archive.

-Jim Moran, Congressman Virginia, Representative Jim Moran, Virginia Democrat, April 12th, 2000 is the date of this story.
+Jim Moran, Congressman, Virginia, Representative Jim Moran, Virginia Democrat, April 12th, 2000 is the date of this story.

-Now says he may press charges against the eight-year-old boy who allegedly tried to steal a Congressman's car outside an Alexandria recreation center.
+Now says he may press charges against the eight-year-old boy who allegedly tried to steal a congressman's car outside an Alexandria recreation center.

 According to Moran, the boy claimed to have a gun in his pocket and threatened to use it when he demanded Moran's car keys last Friday.

-Uh on uh on Tuesday, Moran gave his side of the story on the Today Show, describing how shocked he was to be accosted by such a young chow.
+On Tuesday, Moran gave his side of the story on the Today Show, describing how shocked he was to be accosted by such a young chow.

-Moran said he didn't blame the child, he blamed the parents for failing in their responsibility to teach their son right from wrong.
+He blamed the parents for failing in their responsibility to teach their son right from wrong.

 As it turns out, the boy's parents blame Moran for the incident.